mblythe86/gpgr/README.markdown

 you and make managing the keys used within your application for this purpose a snap, use this.
 If not, use something else.

+##Installation

+From Rubygems:

+	gem install gpgr

+From GitHub:

+	Download or Clone the repoistory or just gpgr.rb and include it where you need it.

 ##Requirements

 gpgr has only really been tested on *nix environments, and indeed the path